 Located just a mile away from the Strip, the Oyster Bar at Palace Station is among the most popular venues in Las Vegas.
 You can expect a waiting line that will take about one to three hours to get through.

-The main menu has seasonal oysters and oysters on the half shell that sell for $16.99 per ½ dozen.
-Shrimp cocktails are available for fans at just $14.99, and popular starters range from the Caesar salad to the Cajun BBQ peel.
+The menu if filled with classic and signature oyster bar options from fresh gumbos to pan roasts, chowders, and more.
+Shrimp cocktails are available and popular starters range from the Caesar salad to the Cajun BBQ peel.
 Drinks are in plenty, from draft beers to bottled drinks and wines.

 2. Oyster Bar at Santa Fe Station